2024 ASUN women's basketball tournament

-The 2024 Atlantic Sun women's basketball tournament will be the conference postseason tournament for the Atlantic Sun Conference.
-The tournament will be the 45th year the league has conducted a postseason tournament.
-The tournament will be held March 8–16 at campus sites of the higher seeds.
-If eligible, the winner will receive the conference's automatic bid to the 2024 NCAA Tournament.
-If Bellarmine or Queens wins the tournament, the automatic bid will instead be given to the regular season champion.
+The 2024 Atlantic Sun women's basketball tournament was the conference postseason tournament for the Atlantic Sun Conference.
+The tournament was the 45th year the league has conducted a postseason tournament.
+The tournament was held March 8–16 at campus sites of the higher seeds.The winner will received the conference's automatic bid to the 2024 NCAA Tournament.

 Seeds

-Ten teams will contest the bracket.
-All rounds reseed instead of a traditional set bracket; to that end, the 9 and 10 seeds play each other in round 1, and the 7 and 8 seeds do as well, rather than the traditional 7/10 and 8/9 matchup.
+Ten teams contested the bracket.
+All rounds reseed instead of a traditional set bracket; to that end, the 9 and 10 seeds played each other in round 1, and the 7 and 8 seeds do as well, rather than the traditional 7/10 and 8/9 matchup.

 The two tiebreakers used by the Atlantic Sun are: 1) head-to-head record of teams with identical record and 2) NCAA NET Rankings available on day following the conclusion of regular season play.